kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 Create a test with the following sequences:

-- Provision a cluster with feature gate `PodScheduleReadiness=true` (we may need to setup a testgrid for when it's alpha)
+- Provision a cluster with feature gate `PodSchedulingReadiness=true` (we may need to setup a testgrid for when it's alpha)
-- Create a Pod with `.spec.schedulingPaused=false` request for no resources.
+- Create a Pod with non-nil `.spec.schedulingGates`.
 - Wait for 15 seconds to ensure it's not get scheduled.
-- Update the Pod's `.spec.schedulingPaused` to true.
+- Clear the Pod's `.spec.schedulingGates` field.
 - Wait for 5 seconds for the Pod to be scheduled; otherwise error the e2e test.

 ### Graduation Criteria